J-1 Visa Construction Engineer Jobs

 Does a Construction Engineer J-1 position trigger the two-year home residency requirement?

 It depends on two factors: whether your home country government funded your exchange program, and whether your country or your specific field appears on the State Department's Exchange Visitor Skills List.
 Civil and construction engineering disciplines appear on that list for several countries.
-If the requirement applies to you, you must return to your home country for two years before changing to most other U.S. visa categories, including H-1B or a green card.
+If the requirement applies to you, you must return to your home country for two years before changing to most other U.S. visa categories, including H-1B visa or a green card.

 What documentation does a host employer need to provide for a J-1 Trainee application?